mlvandijk/testing-hall-of-shame/README.md

 Find some examples in package `meaningful_names`.

-## 5. Each test should test only one thing.
+## 5. Each test should test only one thing

 If a test tests multiple things in a row, this means that if the first thing fails, we don't know if the other things still work.
 Separate the test into multiple smaller tests that each pinpoint exactly what is wrong when they fail.